luci/recipes-py/doc/user_guide.md

 ### Initial repo setup

 A recipe repo has a couple essential requirements:
-  * It is a git repo
+  * It is a git repo.
   * It contains a file called `//infra/config/recipes.cfg`.
 For historical reasons, this is a non-configurable path.
   * It contains 'recipes', 'recipe_modules', and/or 'recipe_proto' folders (in